Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 And I think that's why we as parents absolutely have to figure out why we made our bad decisions.

-So that not from a point of self-blame, because you know, you learn as you go forward in life, but in particular to help our children from ending up in the same situation, if that makes sense.
+Not from a point of self-blame, because you learn as you go forward in life, but in particular to help our children from ending up in the same situation, if that makes sense.

-But if I were in your shoes, I mean, either book a private call with me or you can go some other some other route but I would just sit there and say okay how did I make uh these decisions which I regret and how do I prevent myself from repeating them and my children from reliving them and uh that I can't answer for you in this sort of public forum with the small amount of information but that would be my focus if I were in your shoes thank you very much that's actually very helpful You
+But if I were in your shoes, I mean, I'd either book a private call with me or you can go some other route, but I would just sit there and say, okay, how did I make these decisions, which I regret?

 I appreciate that.